sixhobbits/coding-with-replit/manuscript/14-building-a-discord-bot-with-node-and-repl-it.md

 After doing this and hitting the green "Run" button again, you should see some changes to your Repl.
 For one, you'll see a new pane in the top right which shows the web output from your server.
 We can see that visiting our Repl now returns a basic web page showing the "I'm alive" string that we told our web server to return by default.

-![Running a Node server in the background](https://i.imgur.com/zTHpTbK.png) **Image 12** Output from our Node server
+![Running a Node server in the background](https://i.imgur.com/zTHpTbK.png)

 Now your bot will stay alive even after closing your browser or shutting down your development machine.
 Repl will still clean up your server and kill your bot after about one hour of inactivity, so if you don't use your bot for a while, you'll have to log into Repl and start the bot up again.
 Alternatively, you can set up a third-party (free!) service like [Uptime Robot](https://uptimerobot.com/).
 Uptime Robot pings your site every 5 minutes to make sure it's still working -- usually to notify you of unexpected downtime, but in this case the constant pings have the side effect of keeping our Repl alive as it will never go more than an hour without receiving any activity.
-Note that you need to select the HTTP option instead of the Ping option when setting up Uptime Robot as Repl.it requires regular HTTP requests to keep your chatbot alive.
+Note that you need to select the HTTP option instead of the Ping option when setting up Uptime Robot, as Repl.it requires regular HTTP requests to keep your chatbot alive.

 ## Forking and extending our basic bot
 This is not a very useful bot as is, but the possibilities are only limited by your creativity now!
 You can have your bot receive input from a user, process the input, and respond in any way you choose.
 In fact, with the basic input and output that we've demonstrated, we have most of the components of any modern computer, all of which are based on the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) (we could easily add the missing memory by having our bot write to a file, or with a bit more effort link in a [SQLite database](https://www.sqlite.org/index.html) for persistent storage).